NSS Leadership

 Policy Leadership Team

 The NSS policy leadership team includes members who have specific responsibilities involving NSS policy development and advocacy.
 They devote considerable unpaid time to furthering the Society’s goals by developing and advancing policy objectives.
-These leaders include the Policy Committee, the Policy Committee Chair, and Policy Managers.
+These leaders include the Policy Committee, the Policy Committee Chair, and Policy Leads.
 Select students may be offered Policy Internship positions.

 The Policy Chair leads the Policy Committee in developing the positions of the Society, and the strategies to pursue them, that are related to Congress, government, and legislative action.
 The Policy Chair is the chief representative and advocate on policy matters and reports to the NSS Executive Vice President.

-Grant Henriksen – Oversight and Regulation
+Grant Henriksen – Policy Committee Chair

 Grant is an engineer and graduate student.
 He is currently pursuing an MS degree in Space Studies at the University of North Dakota, with a focus on space policy, law, economics, and planetary science.
 His interests include remote sensing, international law, space commerce, the history of spaceflight, and the utilization of extraterrestrial resources.
 He spent 22 years in the commercial software industry after earning his BS in Computer Science with a minor in Economics from North Dakota State University.